Peter Criss: Kiss

 After the demise of his band Lips, Criss placed an advertisement in the East Coast edition of Rolling Stone Magazine, which read:

 The advertisement was answered by Paul Stanley and Gene Simmons, who were looking for new members for their band.
 Ace Frehley was added to the lineup in December 1972, and the band was named Kiss later that month.
-However, Simmons describes first meeting Criss in his book Kiss And Make-Up thus:
+However, Simmons describes first meeting Criss in his book Kiss And Make-Up thusly:

-Simmons later in the chapter describes going to a small Italian Club in Brooklyn to meet the drummer: "The drummer started to sing, and this Wilson Pickett-style voice came out of him.
-Paul and I said 'That's it, that's our drummer.'
+Simmons later in the chapter describes going to a small Italian club in Brooklyn to meet the drummer: "The drummer started to sing, and this Wilson Pickett-style voice came out of him.
+Paul and I said, 'That's it, that's our drummer.'
 His name was Peter Criscuola."

 Kiss released their self-titled debut in February 1974.
-Throughout his Kiss career, Criss was the lead singer on several songs including "Black Diamond", "Hard Luck Woman", and their breakthrough hit "Beth".
+Throughout the band's initial lineup, Paul and Gene would sing the majority of the songs on each studio album, with Peter, and later Ace, contributing vocals for one or two songs.
+Throughout his Kiss career, in his original tenure and on the Reunion-era album Psycho Circus, Criss was the lead singer on several songs which turned out to be radio-hit and/or live favorites, including "Black Diamond", "Hard Luck Woman", and "Beth".

-Criss co-wrote the ballad "Beth", a Top 10 hit for Kiss on the U.S. Billboard Hot 100 chart, peaking at No. 7 in 1976.
-The song remains the highest-charting song for Kiss in the United States and it earned them a People's Choice Award for "Young People's Favorite New Song" in 1977, tied with "Disco Duck".
-The song was written before Criss had joined Kiss, while he was still a member of Chelsea.
+Criss had collaborated on a demo originally titled "Beck", a ballad that was eventually reworked to become "Beth" (a demo exists of the song from 1971).
+The song was actually written while Criss was still a member of Chelsea.
 Criss came up with the melody for the song while on a train to New York City from New Jersey where the band practiced.
 He and Penridge wrote the song together.

-A demo exists of the song from 1971.
+"Beth" became a Top 10 hit for Kiss on the U.S. Billboard Hot 100 chart, peaking at No. 7 in 1976.
+It remains the highest-charting song for Kiss in the United States and earned them a People's Choice Award for "Young People's Favorite New Song" in 1977 (tied with "Disco Duck").